-From time to time, you may get a notice from us asking you about a service you received.
-If you did not receive the service or if the information about the service does not look right, please follow the instructions and call the Presbyterian Customer Service Center ($\textcircled{2} \psi$) if you need help.
+From time to time, you may get a letter from us asking you about a service you received.
+If you did not receive the service or if the information about the service does not look right, please follow the instructions in the letter and call the Presbyterian Customer Service Center () if you need help.